Nebula-Software-Systems/Nebula.Caching/docs/samples/Samples.md

   }
 ```

+### After configuring your application with any of the configurations above, you start configuring your attributes to use cache

+Please check [this documentation file](../documentation/AttributeUsage/AttributeUsage.md) to have a lot of samples and use cases about some variety of attribute configurations.

 ### Project that uses Nebula.Caching

 Please check [this project](https://github.com/Gorold-Streaming-Services/Gorold.Payment/blob/main/Gorold.Payment/Program.cs) for a real use case of our caching solution.